Pathoschild/canimod.github.io/for-devs/events.md

 ---
 layout: default
 title: Events
+intro: >
-intro: This page explains how the game stores and parses event data.
+    This page explains how the game stores and parses event data.
 This is an advanced guide for mod developers.
+permalink: /for-devs/events
+redirect_from:
+    - /guides/events
 ---

 ## Reading the raw data